-Good communication and coordination of the scheme is vital to its success: overall the scheme involves twelve local state schools and Cathedral Education, has thirteen St Albans School staff involved and between sixty and seventy Lower Sixth pupils who assist with Partnership activities on Friday afternoons.
+Good communication and coordination of the scheme is vital to its success: Over eighty Lower Sixth pupils assist with Partnership activities on Friday afternoons.

 Provision of time in the timetables of the St Albans School teaching staff is required to run the programme.

 The Sixth form assistants from St Albans School benefit from working out in the community and learn valuable soft-skills.

 The Partnership with Abbey School was established approximately twelve years ago and has gradually grown to include more activities.

 The main resource is the time provided by St Albans School staff and pupils; time is spent on the project by the teaching staff and Sixth form assistants, as well as by the Head of Partnership who coordinates the programme.

 Materials for the Science lessons, D&T and Art projects are also provided.